 Common Use Services (self-service check-in systems).
 An airport must ensure smooth passenger flow.
 Various digital self-services, like check-in kiosks or automated self-service gates, make it happen.
 Self-service options, especially check-in kiosks, remain popular.
 Worldwide in 2018, passengers used kiosks to check themselves in 88 percent of the time.

 Terminal management.
 The software Includes maintenance and monitoring of management systems for assets, buildings, electrical grids, environmental systems, and vertical transportation organization.
 It also facilitates staff communications and management.

 Staff management.
 Staff modules provide the necessary information about ongoing processes in the airport, such as data on flights (in ICAO or UTC formats) and other important events to keep responsible staff members updated.
-Information is distributed through the airport radio system, or displayed on a PC connected via the airport LAN or on mobile devices.
+Information is distributed through the airport radio system or displayed on a PC connected via the airport LAN or on mobile devices.

 Reporting.
-This module allows the staff to see data on screen or in print to understand the effect of the ongoing processes on business decisions and overall functioning of the airport.
-Also, it can include reports from airlines, aircraft, operators, hourly activity of passengers and aircraft, movement types, etc. They include an aircraft’s timetable, routes, and destinations, as well as traffic distribution.
+This module allows the staff to see data on screen or in print to understand the effect of the ongoing processes on business decisions and the overall functioning of the airport.
+Also, it can include reports from airlines, aircraft, operators, the hourly activity of passengers and aircraft, movement types, etc. They include an aircraft’s timetable, routes, and destinations, as well as traffic distribution.

 Air Traffic Management

 Software providers: AIS, Adacel, Transoft, Pacific Controls, SITA

 Airside operations comprise control and facilitation of aircraft handling and parking.
 This includes air traffic control equipment and management solutions for air navigation.
 Most airside solutions are oriented toward aeronautics and plane allocation.